Access info

 Already got an Access Card or what do I do once I have a West End LIVE Digital Access Pass?

 You can use your Nimbus Access Card or West End LIVE Digital Access Pass to use the dedicated accessible entrance.
-You do not need to enter the ballot, just bring your card or Nimbus digital access pass confirmation email to show to the stewards on the day.
+Just bring your card or Digital Access Pass confirmation email to show to the stewards on the day.

 Your card or pass does not guarantee entry to the event via the accessible entrance, which is subject to capacity.
 Entry is on a first come, first served basis and once capacity is reached entry will be on a one out, one in basis.